myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T03:31:48.727Z
+>
+> Electric vehicles were too overrated.
+It’s not practical to use this as a private vehicle, at least in terms of battery life

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T01:38:34.399Z
 >
 > Today is the day to resolve the conflict with the main branch, give me power